stableagents/stableagents/stable_desktop_projects/notes/README.md

-# Scientific Calculator
+# notes

 A desktop application generated from natural language description.

 ## Description
-make a scientifc calculator
+I want to create a basic notes app

 ## Framework
 Built with customtkinter